-This category includes all acts committed through negligence and that are very difficult to combat, except by making employees accountable and using sanctions.
+This category includes all acts committed through negligence and that is very difficult to combat, except by making employees accountable and using sanctions.

-A person’s lack of awareness is a huge vulnerability, of which the result is a lack of awareness of the error committed and therefore the inability for the error to be detected and corrected by the person themself.
+A person’s lack of awareness is a huge vulnerability, of which the result is a lack of awareness of the error committed and the inability for the error to be detected and corrected.